Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Recap of Local and Commutant Algebras

 \subsection{Singlets}

 In the decomposition of Eq.~(\ref{eq:Hilbertdecomp}), it is sometimes possible to have $D_\lambda = 1$ for some $\lambda$, which means the existence of simultaneous eigenstates of all the operators in the algebra $\mA$.
 We refer to these eigenstates as ``singlets" of the algebra $\mA$, and in \cite{moudgalya2022from} we discussed examples of singlets that appear in standard Hamiltonians.
+For the bond algebra $\mA_{SU(2)}$, the singlets are the ferromagnetic multiplet of states~\cite{moudgalya2022from} given by

-In general, $\mA$ could have many sets of singlets that are degenerate within each set and non-degenerate between the sets, e.g., when it has irreps such that $D_\lambda = D_{\lambda'} = 1$ for some $\lambda \neq \lambda'$, and the different sets of singlets differ by their eigenvalues under some operator in $\mA$ while all singlets within a set have the same eigenvalue under all operators in $\mA$.
+where $S^-_{\tot} \defn \sum_j{S^-_j}$.
+Since $\mA_{SU(2)}$ is the group algebra of the permutation group $S_L$, its singlets are simply the states invariant under arbitrary permutations of sites, which are spanned by $\{\ket{\Psi_n}\}$.
+Since these are states with $S^2$ eigenvalue $\frac{L}{2}(\frac{L}{2} + 1)$, following the discussion in Sec.~\ref{subsec:Hilbertdecomp} they appear in the decomposition of Eq.~(\ref{eq:Hilbertdecomp}) with $(D_\lambda, d_\lambda) = (1, L+1)$.
+In general, $\mA$ could have many sets of singlets that are degenerate within each set and non-degenerate between the sets, e.g., when it has irreps such that $D_\lambda = D_{\lambda'} = 1$ for some $\lambda \neq \lambda'$, and the different sets of singlets differ by their eigenvalues under some operators in $\mA$, while all singlets within a set have the same eigenvalue under all operators in $\mA$.
 The projectors onto the singlet states are all in the commutant algebra $\mC$, and are thus examples of eigenstate projectors that can be viewed as conserved quantities of the family of Hamiltonians we are interested in.
-More generally, this is also true for ``ket-bra" operators $\ketbra{\psi}{\psi'}$ constructed using degenerate singlets $\ket{\psi}$ and $\ket{\psi'}$.
-As we will discuss in Secs.~\ref{sec:QMBSunified} and \ref{sec:scarexamples}, the singlets of local algebras will play an important role in the definition of $\mHscar$ of Eq.~(\ref{eq:scarfactorize}).
+For the case of degenerate singlets $\ket{\psi}$ and $\ket{\psi'}$, ``ket-bra" operators $\ketbra{\psi}{\psi'}$ are also in the commutant $\mC$.
+As we will discuss in Secs.~\ref{sec:QMBSunified} and \ref{sec:scarexamples}, the singlets of local algebras will define the subspace $\mHscar$ of Eq.~(\ref{eq:scarfactorize}).